marbletracks/marbletrack3.com/content/parts/snake_plate.md

 date = 2018-11-15T10:23:59+09:00
 +++

 The Snake Plate was chosen by Lazy Snake as a good place to sleep.
-This informed the name of the plate and the U-Turn surrounding it.
+This informed the name of the plate and the [U Turn](/parts/snake_plate_u_turn/) surrounding it.